Benjamin Nygren: Genk

 On 20 June 2019, 17-year old Nygren joined Belgian club Genk in a record deal for a fee around five million euros.
 He signed a deal until June 2024.
 Nygren made his debut for Genk in a Belgian Super Cup win against K.V.
 Mechelen on 20 July 2019.
 Nygren also scored Genk's first goal in his home debut on 27 July in a 2–1 win over K.V.
 Kortrijk.

 To get some more playing time and experience, Nygren was loaned out to Dutch side SC Heerenveen on 6 October 2020 for two seasons.
 In his first season, Nygren scored seven goals in 32 games (16 from start and 16 from the bench).
-Already after the first season, there was talk that he was on his way out of the club because he wasn't getting enough playing time, but he ended up staying and started the 2021–22 season out at the Dutch club.
+Already after the first season, there was talk that he was on his way out of the club because he was not getting enough playing time, but he ended up staying and started the 2021–22 season out at the Dutch club.